volcan01010/python4geoscientists/README.md

 Jupyter notebooks, Pandas and other libraries are commonly installed as standard with scientific Python distributions.
 The [Anaconda Distribution](https://www.anaconda.com/download/) is a popular example.

-The _4_plotting_maps.ipynb_ file requires the _basemap_ package.
+The `4_plotting_maps.ipynb` file requires the _basemap_ package.
 It requires the GEOS library, so is not always available in pip.
 To install on a Debian/Ubuntu-based Linux system, run the following:

 ```
 sudo apt install libgeos-3.5.1 libgeos-dev python3-dev
 pip install https://github.com/matplotlib/basemap/archive/v1.1.0.tar.gz
 ```

-## Running
+## Using the notebooks

 Download and start the notebooks by running the following: